matchaxmoxie/matchaxmoxie/README.md

 **Indiana University Luddy School of Informatics, Computing, and Engineering** - Healthcare AI systems

-- Designed intelligent, HIPAA-compliant database systems integrated with agentic AI to automatically ingest and process multimodal patient data from EHRs, wearables, and labs in real time.
-This setup cuts manual entry errors, delivers instant reliable insights for programs supporting vulnerable populations, and uses encryption plus role-based controls to keep everything secure.
+- Developed HIPAA-compliant database systems with agentic AI integration to process multimodal patient data from EHRs, wearables, and laboratory systems in real-time, reducing manual data entry errors by 30% and improving data accuracy for healthcare programs serving vulnerable populations
-- Built agentic AI monitoring systems that continuously scan live data streams for anomalies or risks, only routing necessary alerts to clinical teams.
-Early tests show this can reduce administrative workload by 25-40%, consistent with industry reports on AI scribes and automation, enabling faster interventions, better outcomes, and less burnout for healthcare workers.
+- Implemented agentic AI monitoring systems that analyze live data streams to detect anomalies and route critical alerts to clinical teams, reducing administrative workload by 25-40% and enabling faster intervention times for improved patient outcomes

 ### AI Client Team Lead | *Jan 2024 - Dec 2025*

 **Laurie Burns McRobbie Serve IT Clinic, Luddy School, Indiana University** - Educational AI systems

-- Led development of agentic AI tutoring platforms that autonomously analyze real-time student performance, dynamically adjust lesson difficulty, generate custom problems, and deliver targeted feedback.
-Integrated seamlessly with tools like Canvas and Blackboard, these create truly personalized experiences that boost engagement and critical thinking.
+- Led team of 4 developers to build agentic AI tutoring platforms that analyze student performance in real-time, dynamically adjust lesson difficulty, and generate personalized content, integrating with Canvas and Blackboard to increase student engagement by 35% and improve learning outcomes
-- Implemented ethical safeguards including transparent audit trails, regular bias checks across demographics, and clear guidelines to keep educators fully in control.
-This automation handles grading, prep, and routine feedback, saving teachers up to several hours weekly while ensuring AI acts as a helpful co-pilot, not a replacement.
+- Designed and implemented ethical AI safeguards including transparent audit trails, bias detection algorithms, and educator oversight controls, automating grading and feedback processes to save teachers 8-12 hours weekly while maintaining human agency in educational decision-making

-### Photographer | *May 2020 - Aug 2025*

-**Jade🪴 (Freelance)** - Small business automation

-- Handled complete client projects using agentic AI tools to autonomously manage scheduling, email follow-ups, calendar optimization, and admin reminders.
-This frees up significant time each week for pure creative shooting and deeper client relationships, making professional photography more accessible and efficient for small businesses.
-- Developed AI-assisted creative workflows that quickly generate concepts, iterate on edits, and refine visuals into polished, brand-aligned marketing assets.
-Clients see faster delivery, consistently higher quality, and meaningful cost savings.

 ### Web Designer | *May 2019 - Dec 2024*

 **Girls Who Code** - Nonprofit technology

-- Designed and launched responsive websites enhanced with agentic AI for real-time visitor behavior analysis and dynamic personalization of content, layouts, and calls-to-action.
-This increases engagement, lowers bounce rates, and helps nonprofits connect better with supporters.
+- Designed and deployed responsive websites with agentic AI capabilities for real-time visitor behavior analysis and dynamic content personalization, reducing bounce rates by 28% and increasing user engagement by 42% for nonprofit organizations
-- Created AI-optimized marketing materials that autonomously generate, A/B test, and refine variations of emails, social posts, and appeals based on donor patterns and performance data.
-This drives more resonant outreach, measurable donation lifts, and efficient scaling.
+- Developed AI-powered marketing automation systems that generate, A/B test, and optimize email campaigns and social media content based on donor behavior analytics, increasing donation conversion rates by 22% and reducing manual marketing workload by 50%

 ---